CraneStation/wasmtime-wasi/docs/WASI-api.md

 ### <a href="#fd_advise" name="fd_advise"></a>`__wasi_fd_advise()`

-Provides file advisory information on a file descriptor.
+Provide file advisory information on a file descriptor.

-Note: This is similar to `fadvise` in POSIX.
+Note: This is similar to `posix_fadvise` in POSIX.

 Inputs:

 - <a href="#fd_advise.fd" name="fd_advise.fd"></a><code>[\_\_wasi\_fd\_t](#fd) <strong>fd</strong></code>

-    The file descriptor for which to provide file advisory information.
+    The file descriptor for the file for which to provide file advisory information.

 - <a href="#fd_advise.offset" name="fd_advise.offset"></a><code>[\_\_wasi\_filesize\_t](#filesize) <strong>offset</strong></code>

     The offset within the file to which the advisory applies.

 - <a href="#fd_advise.len" name="fd_advise.len"></a><code>[\_\_wasi\_filesize\_t](#filesize) <strong>len</strong></code>

     The length of the region to which the advisory applies.

 - <a href="#fd_advise.advice" name="fd_advise.advice"></a><code>[\_\_wasi\_advice\_t](#advice) <strong>advice</strong></code>